 This table shows some of the states that can represent a closed or unusable account and the

-type parameter in the Modify Account or Card Status endpoint that moves the account to that status.
-See the Account and Card Status table in the Modify Account or Card Status reference for all Modify Status types.
+type parameter in the Modify Status endpoint that moves the account to that status.
+See Modify Status Codes for all Modify Status types.
 Follow your business plan to decide when to use these Modify Status types.
-Also see Cancelling cards in the About Cards guide.
+Also see Card cancelation in the Setting Up a Card Program guide.

 |Use case||Type||Account status||Notes|